reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Applications/New-HostedApplication.md

 ```

 ### -SkipActivation
-Don't subscribe to the application after it has been created and uploaded
+Don't activate to the application after it has been created and uploaded

 ```yaml
 Type: SwitchParameter